-The District's investment in capital assets for its governmental activities as of September 30, 2023 amounts to \$ 13,868 (net of accumulated depreciation).
-This investment in capital assets includes vehicles.
+The District's investment in capital assets for its governmental activities as of September 30, 2024 amounts to \$ 54,654 (net of accumulated depreciation).
+This investment in capital assets includes vehicles and computer software.
 Additional information on the District's capital assets can be found in Note 4 on page 33.